Royal Plowing Ceremony in Cambodia: Agriculture through The Kingdom of Wonder’s View?

 In Cambodia, the festival is based on the lunar calendar, and the actual dates of the ceremony may change significantly.

-The Royal Ploughing Ceremony in 2023 is on Monday, the 8th of May (5/08/2023).
+The Royal Ploughing Ceremony 2025 in Cambodia is on Thursday, the 15th of May, 2025

 How do I get to Cambodia to join in the Royal Plowing Ceremony?